 - According to him, Green Lantern uses his powers for much less heroic purposes.

 - If you ever see cops in a comic book, chances are one of them will be Dick Whiskey: Drunk Cop, accompanied by his equally drunk partner O'Malley.

 - He's insisted, across multiple media, that Phil Collins is gay:

-Crispin Boyer: Seanbaby, I'm pretty sure Phil Collins
+Crispin Boyer: Seanbaby, I'm pretty sure Phil Collins is straight.

 Seanbaby: Then why does he always, at every time, have forty to fifty dicks in his mouth?

 - Anime Hair: He has a very special hairstyle.